-If the ZNY arrival routes from the west become unusable, one initial move is to swap LGA and PHL arrivals south through ZID/ZDC.
-JFK arrivals are most easily swapped north through ZBW, but this reroute rejoins the same star at LENDY.
-If the problem area is LENDY or east, this option is no longer viable.
-EWR presents the most difficult reroute because it represents the single heaviest flow of traffic.
-One possible short-term EWR solution is to swap from ZDC through ZBW, but for a limited number of aircraft.
-The next step is to establish a reroute from the west thru CZY, which requires extensive coordination and always involve MIT.
-Yet another technique is to feed ZNY with one stream of traffic for two airports (this is most effective for EWR & LGA).
+If the ZNY arrival routes from the west become unusable, one initial move is to swap PHL arrivals south through ZID/ZDC via BKW.
+N90 arrivals are most easily swapped north through ZBW, although volume will be a consideration.
+JFK arrivals present a unique challenge in that the reroute rejoins the ZNY star at LENDY.
+If the impact is LENDY or east, this option is no longer viable and consideration to utilizing a more extensive reroute to ENE must be made.
+EWR presents the most difficult reroute because it represents the heaviest flow of traffic.
+One possible short-term EWR solution is to swap from ZOB through ZBW for a limited number of aircraft.
+Next, establish a reroute from the west thru CZY, which requires extensive coordination and always involves MIT.
+Yet another technique is to feed ZNY with one stream of traffic for two airports (this is most effective for EWR/LGA).